oscardelalanza/Design-TearDown/README.md

 > To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-- `git`
+- `Git`

 ### Setup

-To clone the project into your local environment do the following
+To clone the project into your local environment do the following.

-- open a new `terminal` window and navigate to the directory where the project will be stored
+- Open a new `terminal` window and navigate to the directory where the project will be stored.
-- run the command `git clone git@github.com:oscardelalanza/Design-TearDown.git`
+- Run the command `git clone git@github.com:oscardelalanza/Design-TearDown.git`.
-- run the command `cd Design-TearDown` to enter to the project directory
+- Run the command `cd Design-TearDown` to enter to the project directory.

+### Install

+- This project doesn't require installation, node modules, or similar.

 ### Usage

-To start the local development server do the following

-- open the file `index.html` in your web browser
+*This project is an HTML form template.
+Is only demonstrative and does not contain functional features.*

 ### Run tests

-- no written tests yet
+- This project doesn't contain tests.

+### Deployment

+- Open `index.html` file to go directly to the page, or use your preferred web server.

 ## Authors